iwelch/sylspace/README.md

 * **SylSpace**
 :	The Main Executable

-* runserver.pl*
+* runserver.pl
 :	smartly starts the server, depending on the hostname, with hypnotoad or morbo

 The rest are also useful.

 * cpanfile
 :	describes all required perl modules.
-Used only once during installation as `cpanm --installdeps .` in this directory.  (cpanlist just lists them.)
+Used only once during installation as `cpanm --installdeps .`

 * SylSpace-Secrets.conf@